noahehall/blockchain/blockchain.md

 - block components
   - body: list of transactions
   - header: block metadata
-    - previous blocks hash: the hash value for the block that comes immediately before this one, (think linked list)
+    - previous blocks hash: the hash value for the block that comes immediately before this one
     - time the block was made: the blockchains solutions to the double-spending problem:
     - merkle root: hash that represents every transaction inside the block
       - pairs of transactions are hashed repeatedly, until youre left with a single hash value
       - can be used to reverse engineer the transaction hash values that made the merkle root
-        - you use the hash to search the original transactions (hash values) that created them - enables you to find the original transactions that made up the block when starting from merkle root
+        - you use the hash to search the original transactions (hash values) that created them
+        - enables you to find the original transactions that made up the block when starting from merkle root
     - nonce: an arbitrary number that can only be used once
       - block data + nonce = hash value
-      - has to do with mining
 - block difficulty: the number of 0s requested to make the nonce, the more the 0s the more greater the difficulty
 - block size: the amount of space a block has to hold information (e.g. 1mb)
   - is decided by the developer
   - determines how long it takes to create a block, and how many blocks will be on the chain. is the same for every block on the chain, and can only be changed via an update
-- block number: identifies the position of this block within the blockchain, i.e. the block # 1 is the first block
+- block number: identifies the position of this block within the blockchain, i.e. block 1 is the first block
   - genesis block: the block with number 1
 - blocks hash value: it includes this blocks data + the hash value of the previous block, creating a chain of blocks (blockchain)